aidenlab/juicer/LSF/README.md

 **BETA VERSION**

 Report bugs using the Issues tab.
+See the [documentation on the wiki](https://github.com/theaidenlab/juicer/wiki/Running-Juicer-on-a-cluster) to understand how to install and run Juicer.